StanfordVL/perls2/README.md

 # perls2
 PErception and Robotic Learning System v2

 perls2 provides robot software infrastructure for projects within SVL.
-It serves as a unified framework that connects both simualted and real robots, sensors, renders and simulation enviornments for performing robotics experiments.
+It serves as a unified framework that connects both simulated and real robots, sensors, renders and simulation environments for performing robotics experiments.

 The design document describes the goals, specifications and milestones for perls2 development.